phughesmcr/Miski/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-Please remember to use `deno fmt` and `deno lint` and fix any linter errors before submitting pull requests
+Please run `deno task ci` and fix any formatting, linting, type-checking, test, or publish validation errors before submitting pull requests.

 Prefer prototype methods for class behavior.
 Use arrow functions for small public facade wrappers, callbacks, or other cases that intentionally need